 Note : from the status itself user can launch the job created which are pending to be launched ,this can be done manually or manually or change the date or prepone launch manually.

+Sounds good.

 Note : there will be filters as well for filtering out the jobs in the table